-The Commerce Department said on Tuesday housing starts dropped 10.6 percent to a seasonally adjusted annual rate of 523,000 units.
+Groundbreaking for new housing dropped 10.6 percent to an annual rate of 523,000 units as a glut of homes on the market discouraged new projects, a Commerce Department report showed on Tuesday.
 March's starts were revised up to a 585,000-unit pace from the previously reported rate of 549,000 units.

-Economists polled by Reuters had forecast housing starts rising to a 568,000-unit rate.
+The report pointed to prolonged weakness for the sector.
+Economists had forecast housing starts rising to a 568,000-unit rate.
 Compared to April last year, residential construction was down 23.9 percent, the largest decline since October 2009.

 Starts in the South slumped to a two-year low.